SzymkowskiDev/pandas-cookbook/README.md

 9. License

 ## 🚀 How to run
-Download and run Jupyter notebooks
+1. Download the Jupyter notebook and associated files (my_file.csv and my_json.json)
+2. Place the files the directory where the notebook is located
+3. Run the Jupyter notebook

 ## 🎓 Learning Materials
 * Most important source: [Pandas documentation](https://pandas.pydata.org/getting_started.html)